doepking/gemini_multimodal_demo/README.md

 -   Temporary audio files are created and deleted during audio processing.
 -   Conversation history, input logs, and background information are stored in the Streamlit session state.
 -   The Docker image uses a slim Python base image and installs `ffmpeg` for audio processing.

-## Limitations

--   This is a demo and may not handle all edge cases or complex conversation scenarios.
--   The audio processing is limited to `.wav` files.
--   Error handling is minimal.
--   The LLM's ability to perfectly categorize logs or structure background information from free text is dependent on the model's capabilities and the clarity of user input.

-## Future Enhancements

--   Improve error handling and robustness.
--   Support additional audio formats.
--   Implement more sophisticated conversation management.
--   Expand function calling capabilities with more tools.
--   Allow for more structured editing of background information.
--   Persist logs, tasks, and background information beyond the current session (e.g., to a database).

 ## Contributing